Current board vacancies

-Major DELWP agency board vacancies are filled in accordance with the Victorian Government's Appointment and remuneration guidelines for Victorian Government boards, statutory bodies, and advisory committees.
-The principles of merit selection and due process apply.
+Board vacancies for major DELWP agencies are filled in accordance with the Victorian Government's Appointment and remuneration guidelines for Victorian Government boards, statutory bodies, and advisory committees

 The agency's establishing Act or terms of reference may have specific requirements in relation to the composition of the board or appointment of members, for example:

 The Zoological Parks and Gardens Act 1995 requires the board to be comprised of people who have collective expertise in various fields, including zoology or veterinary science, business management, and education.

 Skills and Attributes